 Taking what we know from the examples above, I spent some time with the SSO attempting to use these methods to create a convincing mockup of an already existing John Williams piece from the film "War Horse".
 The great thing about mocking up a real piece is that it can train your ears to 'hear' the balance, and can also help in setting up your template for use in the future.
 In this example, the microphone balance is somewhere between a standard and distant mix, utilizing mainly outriggers and ambient microphones.
 You can listen to the mockup below.

 One more final thing to note: so much of this comes down to personal preference.
 Some people much prefer a closer mix, whereas some prefer a distant mix.
 The real thing to trust is what sounds good to you.
 There are no rules here!
 Experiment and have fun!

 By default, each microphone is assigned to a CC number, meaning that you can control these through faders or on your MIDI Controller.
 The CC values for these microphones are as follows:

 STEREO WIDTH & PAN

 Another handy tool built into the interface is that you can choose to pan and enhance the stereo image of the microphones.
 Above the mic mixer, selecting this icon on your interface will open up stereo width and pan, select the microphone you'd like to change and then edit away!
-This will only apply to the default microphones and not the expansions.
+This is extremely useful with specific families, especially woodwinds.

 MIC SPECIFIC OUTPUTS